Updated May 19, 2020

 - the circumstances in which you commit an act against the well-being of the child.1

 You act recklessly when you are aware of and consciously choose to disregard a substantial and unjustifiable risk that your conduct could result in injury to a child’s life or health.2

 You act with criminal negligence when, through a gross deviation from the standard of care that a reasonable person would exercise, you fail to perceive a substantial and unjustifiable risk that a result will occur or that a circumstance exists.3

-For purposes of Colorado's child abuse law, you are in a position of trust with respect to a child if at the time of the unlawful act you are responsible for a child's health, education, welfare, or supervision, no matter how briefly.4
+For purposes of Colorado’s child abuse law, you are in a position of trust with respect to a child if at the time of the unlawful act you are responsible for a child’s physical and mental health, education, welfare, or supervision, no matter how briefly.4